7. Multiplicative Functionals#

 Remark 7.2

 When \({\frac 1 {t}} \log L_{t}\) converges to a negative number under the baseline probability, the first probability converges to one.
 But when \({\frac 1 {t}} \log L_{t}\) converges to a positive number under the alternative probability, the second probability converges to one.
 When the data are generated by the baseline probability model, the Law of Large Numbers implies the former; and when the data are generated by the alternative probability model, the Law of Large Numbers implies the latter.
-This shows that model selection based on posterior probabilities will eventually determine which model generated the data, the baseline model or the alternative model.
+This shows that model selection based on posterior probabilities eventually selects the model that generated the data, i.e., either the baseline model or the alternative model.
 This analysis can be extended to situations in which some other model generates the data.

 Remark 7.3